US tracking of virus variants has improved after slow start | Health

 “We're in a much, much better place than a year ago or even six or nine months ago,” said Kenny Beckman of the University of Minnesota, who credited federal dollars distributed to public and private labs.
 He directs the university's genomics laboratory, which now sequences about 1,000 samples a week from Minnesota, Arkansas and South Dakota.
 A year ago, the lab did no sequencing.

-Relying on USD 1.7 billion in President Joe Biden's coronavirus relief bill, the US has been setting up a national network to better track coronavirus mutations.
+Relying on $1.7 billion in President Joe Biden's coronavirus relief bill, the U.S. has been setting up a national network to better track coronavirus mutations.

+Some states are sequencing only about 1% of samples while others are in the range of 20%, noted Dr. Phil Febbo, chief medical officer for Illumina, a San Diego-based company that develops genomic sequencing technologies.

-Adding to surveillance efforts, standard PCR tests that use nasal swabs sent to laboratories can detect a sign that someone probably has the omicron variant.
+“We could be more systematic about it and more consistent so we ensure there are no genomic surveillance deserts where we could miss the emergence of a variant,” Febbo said.
+Aiding the surveillance effort, standard PCR tests that use nasal swabs sent to laboratories can detect a sign that someone probably has the omicron variant.
 If a PCR test is positive for only two of the three target genes — a so-called S-dropout test result — it's a marker for omicron even before the extra step of genetic sequencing to prove it.

 Many experts said it's probably already here and will be picked up by the surveillance system soon.
 But the question is, then what?
 University of Wisconsin AIDS researcher David O'Connor noted: “We don't have the sorts of interstate travel restrictions that would make it possible to contain the virus in any one place.''
 Instead, genomic surveillance will tell officials if omicron is spreading unusually fast somewhere and whether more resources should be sent to those places, he said.